claraaziz/nd0191-c1-myreads/README.md

 # MyReads Project

 Here's my submission of MyReads project.
 MyReads is a website that helps organizing books onto 3 shelves: Currently reading, Want to read and Read.
-There' also a search page for searching for more books to read.
+There's also a search page for searching for more books to read.

 ## How to run the project?